iluvjava/Python-JS-Csharp-ClusterFuck/Leetcode/Python/README.md

         - That means we can initiate the min Length of the subarray to be -1 to indicate this.
  - This code is better written in c# than python, because python doesn't have the kind of for loop.

+# 1074.
+Number of Submatrices That Sum to Target
+- Given:
+    - A matrix-> 2D array
+    - A target, integer
+- Looking for:
+    - Number of non empty sub matrix that such that all its elements sum up to the target number.
+- Submatrix:
+    - Determined by 4 parameters, x, y, dx, dy.
+    - M[x: x+dx][y: y+dy]
+- ## How many submatrice there there for a m by n matrix?
+    - 1x1 -> 1
+    - 2x2 ->